Skip To Main Content

 Section 6:

-The Dean of the COE will be invited to attend at least four meetings per year.
+The Dean of the COE will be invited to attend at least one meeting per year.
+The schedule for the executive lunch meetings will be shared with the Dean.

 ARTICLE III - MEMBERS